Gluten-free bakers are divided on the issue of gums. Some swear by them, others swear at them.

 No mention of wheat there.
 But that is because they test their products and, as their statement claims, they detect no wheat or gluten in their xanthan gum.

 Now, please understand I’m not picking on the good folks at Bob’s Red Mill.
-I like them and their gluten-free products.
-I even recommend some of them here on the site and frequently feature them in my YouTube videos.
+I like them and many of their gluten-free products.
+I even recommend some of them here on the site and frequently featured them in those outdated YouTube videos I used to make.
 I also appreciate the company’s willingness to be forthcoming on their website regarding how they produce xanthan gum.
 This is the type of openness you and I need from food manufacturers.
 It helps us make the best decisions about the products we want to purchase and use.

 To finish up with how xanthan gum is made, I need to tell you the “sterile growth medium” I mentioned at the beginning of this section is usually wheat, soy or corn based.
 Again, that depends on who is making it.
 Any number of mediums can be used.
 These three seem to be the most common.